 You could call this technique “Weeknight Chicken”.
 My previous two posts on grilling chicken thighs described techniques that took time.
 At least four hours to brine the thighs, fifteen to twenty minutes to light the charcoal and one to two hours to grill the chicken.
 That is all fine and good for a lazy weekend but on weeknights I just don’t have the time for all of that; I bust out the Weber Genesis.

-I then leave the thighs on the counter while I heat the Weber Genesis on high for 10-15 minutes.
+I leave the thighs on the counter while I heat the Weber Genesis on high for 10-15 minutes.
 I want my grill super hot and I want the chicken to have warmed to something close to room temperature.
 The basic strategy is as follows: Warm food on a hot grill releases easy when it is time to flip.
 Cold food sticks when placed on a warm grill.

 I place the thighs on the grill skin side up, close the lid and then set the gas to “Low” on all three burners.